TheScandinavian/ChapterCreator/README.md

 VERY IMPORTANT:

-BE AWARE THAT RUNNING THE SCRIPT TWICE DOES NOT CREATE 2 TEXT FILES.
-THE 2ND TEXT FILE WILL OVERRIDE THE 1ST.
+BE AWARE THAT GENERATING 2 CHAPTERS WITH THE SAME NAME WILL RESULT IN THE 2ND CHAPTER OVERWRITING THE 1ST.
 IF YOU WANT TO KEEP THE TEXT FILE, YOU SHOULD RENAME IT OR MOVE IT.

 The script is easily modifiable.